nma50075-star/DSCI510_FinalProject_NaMa/README.md

 ## Summary of Results

-- Room type is a key factor influencing Airbnb prices, with clear differences across listing types
+- Room type is a key factor influencing Airbnb prices, with entire homes generally priced higher than private or shared rooms
 - Review count and minimum nights do not show a strong relationship with price
 - Tourism trends provide useful background context for overall market demand, but are not directly linked to listing-level pricing